shayesteh99/GORG-HGT/genetreeAAD/README.md

 * [plot.R](plot.R): code to plot the data above (Figures 2B and S1)

 * [multiplicities.txt](multiplicities.txt): The multiplicity of species per gene family tree

+* AAD-genomes.txt: List of genomes with AAD values computed and used